Outline

 symbolmark

-Ten years later, in 1991, the National Nursing Education Research Institute celebrated the 40th anniversary of its establishment.
+The National Nursing Education Research Institute marked the 81st issue of its newsletter in March 1991, and celebrated the 40th anniversary of its establishment.
 On this occasion, too, the Institute decided to prepare a gift with the same design to commemorate the 40th anniversary.
-The gift was a “bookmarker” carrying the design (Please refer to the same picture).
+The gift was a bookmarker carrying the “Candle and Candlestick” design (left image below).

 bookmark 1bookmarke 2bookmarke 3